miosync-masa/lambda3-memory-dft/README.md

 ## Acknowledgments

 We thank Lie & Fullwood for establishing the theoretical framework that motivated this work [PRL 135, 230204 (2025)].

-The insight that "the same distance has different meaning depending on direction" emerged from analyzing elastic hysteresis in everyday materials.

 ---